gregfaletto/fragilefamilies/README.md

 ## Summary

-Cleaned data and created principal components regression and lasso-penalized linear regression models to predict three different continuous outcome variables in a training set with only 2,121 observations, nearly 13,000 covariates, and a great deal of missing data.
-All three of my models finished in the top 40% of entries and outperformed a baseline null model on the test set.
+The Fragile Families Challenge was a contest to create models predicting six outcome variables for disadvantaged children at age 15.
+Panel data derived from interviews with the children and their caretakers were available to train models.
+In total, there were nearly 13,000 predictor variables, with a training set of 2,121 children.
+A test set was held out by the organizers of the contest to evaluate the models at the end.

+I participated in the contest, as one of my first applications of training machine learning models on a real-life data set (with a great deal of missing data).

-After pre-processing the data, my code trained lasso-penalized linear regression models and well as principal components linear regression (PCR) models on each of the three response variables, as measured at age 15:
+I wrote my code in R. After pre-processing the data and dealing with missing data (imputation, feature removal if necessary, etc.), my code trained lasso-penalized linear regression models and well as principal components linear regression (PCR) models on each of the three response variables, as measured at age 15:

 * **GPA**

-* **"Grit"**: a measure of perserverance--see http://www.fragilefamilieschallenge.org/grit/ for details.
+* **"Grit"**: a measure of perseverance--see http://www.fragilefamilieschallenge.org/grit/ for details.

 * **"Material hardship"**: a measure of extreme poverty--see http://www.fragilefamilieschallenge.org/material-hardship/ for details.

 I used cross-validation to find the best lasso-penalized model as well as the best PCR model.
-Final, I compared the root-mean-squared error (RMSE) on the cross-validation sets for the best lasso-penalized model to the cross-validation RMSE on the best PCR model to choose the final model for each variable.
+Final, I compared the root-mean-squared error (RMSE) on the cross-validation sets for the best lasso-penalized model to the cross-validated RMSE on the best PCR model to choose the final model for each variable.
 The final selections were as follows:

 * **GPA model:** Lasso-penalized linear regression with 57 variables.